jerrynken/Hello-world/README.md

 # Hello-world
 Just to  say Hi
-Hi am jerry and glad to express my joy in kind greetings.
+Hi am jerry.It is a great pleasure to be here